Kumarohit45/Customer-Churn-Prediction/README.md

 In this project, we compare 6 different algorithms, all of them already implemented in Scikit-Learn.

-Dummy classifier (baseline) K Nearest Neighbours Logistic Regression Support Vector Machines Random Forest Gradiente Boosting
+Dummy classifier (baseline) K Nearest Neighbours Logistic Regression Support Vector Machines Random Forest Gradiente Boosting.

-As shown below, all models outperform the dummy classifier model in terms of prediction accuracy.
+As in this project, all models outperform the dummy classifier model in terms of prediction accuracy.
 Therefore, we can affirm that machine learning is applicable to our problem because we observe an improvement over the baseline.

 It is important to bear in mind that we have trained all the algorithms using the default hyperparameters.
 The accuracy of many machine learning algorithms is highly sensitive to the hyperparameters chosen for training the model.
 A more in-depth analysis will include an evaluation of a wider range of hyperparameters (not only default values) before choosing a model (or models) for hyperparameter tuning.
 Nonetheless, this is out of the scope of this article.
 In this example, we will only further evaluate the model that presents higher accuracy using the default hyperparameters.
 As shown above, this corresponds to the gradient boosting model which shows an accuracy of nearly 80%.